Tearsheet

 Gene C. Stahl, Chief Operating Officer

-Gene C. Stahl was appointed Chief Operating Officer of Precision Drilling in October 2025.
-He brings nearly three decades of experience with the company, having held leadership roles across operations, engineering, manufacturing, marketing, and health and safety.
-Before becoming COO, Mr. Stahl served as President, North American Drilling from 2023 to 2025, overseeing Canadian and U.S. operations, and as Chief Marketing Officer from 2019 to 2023.
+Gene C. Stahl was appointed as Chief Operating Officer of Precision Drilling in October 2025.
+With nearly three decades of experience with the company, he has held leadership roles spanning operations, engineering, manufacturing, marketing, and health and safety.
+Prior to his appointment as COO, Mr. Stahl served as President, North American Drilling from 2023 to 2025, overseeing Canadian and U.S. operations, and as Chief Marketing Officer from 2019 to 2023.

 Darren J. Ruhr, Chief Administrative Officer